Tree Preservation, Root Health Care,

 - Amend the soil.
 Adding compost to your soil is one of the best ways to combat compaction.
 As organic materials decompose, they attract soil organisms that naturally aerate the soil through creation of pore space.

 - Contact Arbor Doctor now to schedule your landscape evaluation and find out more about how we can remedy your compacted soil issues.
-You can use our easy to use online booking calendar below to schedule your appointment now.
 Please note that some visits have a cost associated with them.
-Follow up service for current customers is ALWAYS free.
 Landscape evaluation charges are credited 100% if we perform a service for you